 Graduating seniors should pay careful attention when selecting a summer program abroad so that their graduation is not affected.
 Programs offering a full six hours of UT tuition are scheduled to post on the UT transcript in time for the degree to be conferred in August.
 Courses taught by local faculty, called Affiliated Studies (AS), cannot be processed in time for August graduation.
 Affiliated Studies (AS) courses may take up to one long academic semester after the program ends for credit to post on the UT record.

-Maymester and summer acceptance notifications are generally sent out the third week of December prior to holiday break.
+Maymester acceptance notifications are generally sent out prior to Thanksgiving break and summer acceptance notifications are generally sent out by the end of March.
 Scholarship notifications are sent around the same time period.